kmerillat8216/Database_Final_Project/FINAL.md

     PLAYER_POSITION ||--|{ PLAYER : "classifies"

 ```
+## Design Description
   The design of my database is fully normalized and has a relational structure that intends to store and analyze football player performance data across a full season.
 This database model separates the data into 4 distinct tables.
 We can see the basic information for each player on the team, each game in the season, and the positions on the team.
 Using those three tables, they can be combined to get the 4th table that describes each player's stats for every game.
 The tables depend solely on their primary keys, following the Third Normal Form.
-For example, player details such as jersey number, height, and hometown are stored only once in the Player table to prevent unnecessary duplication when generating statistics for multiple games.
+For example, player details such as jersey number, height, and hometown are stored only once in the player table to prevent unnecessary duplication when generating statistics for multiple games.

-  A key design choice I made was creating a junction table, player_game_stats, to represent the many-to-many relationship between players and games.
+  A key design choice I made was creating a junction table, `player_game_stats`, to represent the many-to-many relationship between players and games.
 To avoid this issue, the player_game_stats table has a composite primary key of player_id and game_id.
-This composite key is used to identify each performance entry uniquely.
-The stats table also limited the stats to the measurable performance metrics: rushing, receiving, passing, and touchdowns, which allows game-by-game analytics without repeating player or game attributes.
+This composite key is used to uniquely identify each performance entry.
+The `player_game_stats` table also limited the stats to the measurable performance metrics: rushing, receiving, passing, and touchdowns, which allows game-by-game analytics without repeating player or game attributes.

-  The database also normalizes player positions by storing them in a separate player_position table.
+  The database also normalizes player positions by storing them in a separate `player_position` table.
 I could have kept the full position name for each player, but I decided to create a whole table for the position.
 The position_id serves as a foreign key in the player table that references a single record in the player_position table.
 Making this choice avoids inconsistency in position naming, makes updates easier, and maintains referential integrity.
 Overall, the design enforces clean separation of entities while supporting flexible reporting and efficient statistical queries.

   ### Player